Compare Quotes From Licensed Contractors In Your State

 Wood also can rot as a result of moisture, and it is easy for a traditional home to form a leak.
 But sometimes it isn’t water which threatens a lumber home, but fire—something else that cannot damage a metal house.

-Your metal home will be able to stand up to fire, pests, and water.
+Your steel home will be able to stand up to fire, pests, and water.

 Not only will this make it last longer, but it will also reduce the number of repairs needed to keep it in excellent condition.